huawei-openlab/oct/cases/README.md

                                   // we assume/hope that there will be 'lots of' test cases,
                                   // so search one by the group "URL": "github://test",
- "Details": "This is the detail description", "Source": ["a.dockerfile","b.sh"]      // This is the file list, we can put complicated commands to one script }
+ "Description": "This is the detail description"
+}
 ```